-The item's condition is required and it is recommended that you use the Item.ConditionDescription field to describe used items, as opposed to describing the condition of that item in the Item.Description field.
+The item's condition is required in the majority of eBay categories, and it is recommended that you use the Item.ConditionDescription field to describe used items, as opposed to describing the condition of that item in the Item.Description field.
 For more information about describing the condition of an item, see Specifying an Item's Condition and the eBay help page Item conditions by category.

 Site and Categories